mtumilowicz/completable-future/README.md

-    Returns a new `CompletableFuture` that is asynchronously completed by a task running in the `ForkJoinPool#commonPool()` with the value obtained by calling the given Supplier.
+    Returns a new `CompletableFuture` that is asynchronously completed by a task running in the `ForkJoinPool#commonPool()` with the value obtained by calling the given `Supplier`.

 * `<U> CompletableFuture<U> handle(BiFunction<? super T, Throwable, ? extends U> fn)`